U.S., Russia clash at U.N. over chemical weapons attacks in Syria

 The Douma incident has thrust Syria’s conflict back to the forefront of the international stage, pitting Washington and Moscow against each other once again.

-Trump told a meeting with military leaders and national security advisers on Monday that he would make a decision about how to respond within a few days, adding that the United States had “a lot of options militarily” on Syria.
+Trump said that he would make a decision about how to respond within a few days, adding that the United States had “a lot of options militarily” on Syria.

 Assad’s government and Russia have said there was no evidence a gas attack had taken place and that the claim was bogus.